hartsfield/entersoftdev/README.md

      - The Model-View-Controller (MVC) Pattern
      - Templates Explained
      - Directory Structure/Folder Hierarchy
- - Creating a `bolt app`: Applications with the `bolt architecture`
+ - Creating a `bolt app`: Application Design with a `bolt architecture`
      - Install Basic Programming Tools
+         - Programming Language
+         - Text Editor
+         - Version Control System
+         - Other Recommended Tools
+     - The Directory Structure Explained
-     - Create the Directory Structure
+         - Creating The Directory Structure
      - Writing a Server, Router, and Route Handler
+         - Writing a Web Server in Go
+         - What is Routing?
+         - What is a Rote Handler?
      - Creating a Page and Component
      - Running The Application
-     - CI-CD Integrations
  - Deploying the Application to Google Cloud Platform
+     - CI&D Integrations: Why `bolt`?
  - Using The `bolt` Program to Build a `bolt app`
      - Install Basic Programming Tools
      - Installing the `bolt` software
      - Creating an Application and Components With the `bolt` software
      - Running the Application locally
+     - CI&D Integrations Server-side: bolt-proxy (`bp`)
          - Deploying and Running on Google Cloud Platform
-     - CICD Integrations and bolt-proxy (bp)
+ - The Enterprise
  - The Enterprise Development Environment
      - Editor Set Up Guide
      - Other Helpful Tools
  - The Enterprise Production Environment
+     - Application Initialization Cycles
+     - Gotchas

-# Conventions Used In This Guide
+# Conventions Used Herein

 ### Terminology
  - `bolt architecture` is the name given to a specific workflow pattern that